Wondering what is next in life might lead you to decide that you need a five-year plan.

 And the Universe knows we have a hard enough time keeping our New Year’s Resolutions for a week or month, not to mention for a year!

-But snark aside, plans and goals are noble things, and they can and do drive success…when formed properly and executed consistently.
+But snark aside, plans, and goals are noble things.
+They can (and do) drive success… when formed properly and executed consistently.

-The example below comes from my own business-but the basic structure for making a long-term plan that actually means something works for any (ad)venture.
+The example below comes from my business-but, the basic structure for making a long-term plan that actually means something works for any (ad)venture.

 When I dropped back to being a part-time contractor for the nonprofit where I’d been working full time, I plunged headfirst into building my practice.

-The first year, every day I spent on my venture was a whirl of working in the business: website, social media, blogging, email blasts, networking…and all without much attention paid to the results I was getting, which were characterized by a minimum influx of clients.
+The first year, every day I spent on my venture was a whirl of working in the business.
+Managing a website, social media, blogging, email blasts, networking… and all with little attention paid to the results I was getting, which were characterized by a minimum influx of clients.